Certificate in Technical Teaching in Architecture

 Ecological Design Certificate

-The Ecological Design Certificate is a design-based, interdisciplinary program focused on the development of a practical framework for the integration of the built environment with local and region natural systems.
+The Ecological Design Certificate is a design-based, interdisciplinary program focused on the development of a practical framework for the integration of the built environment with local and region specific natural systems.
 It is available to all graduate students within the School of Architecture and Allied Arts.
 Participating students are challenged to develop an in-depth understanding of the relationships between ecological processes, issues of cultural and social sustainability, and urban development and form, and how allied design and planning disciplines approach these relationships.
 Students will acquire a theoretical and pragmatic basis to carry these understandings into the world of practice.
 A minimum of 24 credits is required.
 Twelve of the 24 credits may be used to fulfill master of architecture requirements.
 Due to resource availability, most of these courses must be completed at the Eugene campus.

 Oregon Leadership in Sustainability (OLIS) Program

 The OLIS Graduate Certificate program is an intensive program that trains students in the concepts and skills of sustainability.
 It is designed for students from diverse backgrounds who want to prepare for emerging sustainability careers in the public, private, and nonprofit sector.
 You will be immersed in an interdisciplinary learning community with an emphasis on practical experiences.
 This year-long program will equip you to play a key role in addressing the key sustainability issues of climate change, green economy, ecosystem services, green infrastructure and social justice.

 The Museum Studies Graduate Certificate addresses the demand for professionally trained museum personnel and provides University of Oregon graduate students with an invaluable credential for the job market.
 It is a masters-level, multidisciplinary course of study sponsored by the Arts and Administration Program, the Department of Architecture, the Department of the History of Art and Architecture, the Department of Anthropology and campus museum professionals.